 “People who are in close, healthy relationships are typically more physically active, more socially connected, live longer, and are physically healthier,” he said, adding that partnered individuals are even less likely to smoke and tend to their overall health.
 “People who are in deep, close, healthy, and intimate relationships tend to be happier,” Dr. Ferretti said.

-But for narcissists, there are other benefits to relationships, Dr. Ferretti explained, and other motivations to cling to one that has ended.
+But narcissists and psychopaths stay friends with exes for reaping benefits, Dr. Ferretti explained, and other motivations to cling to one that has ended.
 For example, a narcissist may feel as if their social status or position is amplified because of their partner.
 This is why some ego-maniacs acquire “trophy wives,” Dr. Ferretti said, adding that in the mind of the narcissist, a trophy wife is an improvement to their self-worth and confidence.
 “Narcissists have a tremendous amount of pride and can’t accept others being with their ex.”